Frequently asked questions

 How do I apply to 'Follow My Footsteps'?

 In June each year, Year 1 Imperial Medical students who are interested in applying to the course are invited to submit a 200-word statement telling the course leaders why they want to join the course when it begins in November.
-The statement is then sent to the Course Administrator, Andrew Wright (firstname.lastname@example.org).
+The statement is then sent to the Course Administrator, Jennifer Haley (firstname.lastname@example.org).